Orderella/PopupDialog/README.md

 ```ruby
 pod 'PopupDialog', :git => 'https://github.com/Orderella/PopupDialog.git', :branch => 'Swift3'
 ```

+Please not the the Swift3 branch might not be up to date until release.

 ## Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.